-The weight of the ice during glaciation caused an isostatic lowering of the ground beneath.
+The weight of the ice during glaciation caused an isostatic lowering of the ground.
 At the end of glaciation, melting ice and delays in the isostatic rebound of the lowered ground resulted in sea levels that were much higher than today.
-These high seas laid down extensive spreads of raised marine deposits - sands, gravels, clays and silts - along the low ground adjacent to the present River Clyde.
-Once sea levels reached levels similar to today, alluvium began to be deposited on the flood plains of the Clyde and other rivers in the area.
+These seas laid down raised marine deposits - sands, gravels, clays and silts - along the low ground adjacent to the present coastline.
+Once sea levels reached levels similar to today, alluvium began to be deposited on river flood plains.
 The dominant alluvial deposits in the area are sands and gravels.
-The other main post-glacial deposit is peat, which occurs largely over upland areas.
+The other main post-glacial deposit is peat, which occurs largely over upland areas in the north of Angus.